 A visual acuity test is included as part of a regular eye exam, and may be used for a variety of reasons:

 - Determine the visual acuity in each eye

 - Assess the results of LASIK or cataract surgery

 - Assess the effects of an ocular disease

 Regular eye exams are a critical component of maintaining your ocular health and vision.
 Doctors recommend having an eye exam every year or two, depending on your age and risk of developing an ocular disease.

 In some cases, visual acuity can change as a result of environmental or hormonal factors, but it is always best to seek your eye doctor’s professional medical advice.

-If you notice that your vision is not as sharp as it used to be, even if you have recently had an eye exam, schedule an appointment with an eye doctor.
+If you notice that your vision is not as sharp as it used to be schedule an appointment with an eye doctor.

 LEARN MORE: Guide to Eye Exams